Q: Is surrogacy legal in New Hampshire?

 Q: I heard that the New Hampshire legal process was very complicated.
 Is this true?

 A: No. Recent changes to the law allow for a streamlined surrogacy process that is similar to those used in Massachusetts, California, and other surrogacy friendly states.

 Q: What happens if the gestational surrogate wants to keep the baby?

 A: It’s important to keep in mind that this is a rare scenario.
 However, it is strongly recommended that you work with an attorney before the pregnancy is established, in order to structure your arrangement to limit this possibility.

 Q: Our surrogate is already pregnant, but we didn’t realize we had to comply with certain legal requirements before the pregnancy was established.
 Is it too late for us to obtain a parentage order to establish our rights?

 A: A pre-birth order may still be an option for you.
 If not, there are alternative methods that could be used to establish your parental rights.

 Q: Is traditional surrogacy possible in New Hampshire?

 A: Yes, but it is governed by a different legal framework than gestational surrogacy.

-Please contact me at the Law Office of Catherine Tucker to learn more about participating in a surrogacy arrangement in New Hampshire.
+Please contact me at New Hampshire Surrogacy Law to learn more about participating in a surrogacy arrangement in New Hampshire.